huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 --- abstract

 This document describes the use of QUIC to provide transport confidentiality for DNS.
-The encryption provided by QUIC has similar properties to that provided by TLS, while QUIC transport eliminates the head-of-line blocking issues inherent with TCP and provides more efficient packet loss recovery than UDP.
+The encryption provided by QUIC has similar properties to those provided by TLS, while QUIC transport eliminates the head-of-line blocking issues inherent with TCP and provides more efficient packet loss recovery than UDP.
 DNS over QUIC (DoQ) has privacy properties similar to DNS over TLS (DoT) specified in